 Steven Tyler seems to live his life by one motto: "Anything worth doing was worth overdoing."
-There are few lead singers who took the adage sex, drugs, and Rock n’ Roll more literally than the Aerosmith frontman.
-From all the Steven Tyler groupies to the millions of dollars spent on cocaine and endless tours filled with hedonistic insanity from the first date to the last, here's a compendium of crazy stories about Steven Tyler.
+There are few lead singers who took the adage sex, drugs, and rock 'n' roll more literally than the Aerosmith frontman.
+From all the Steven Tyler groupies to the millions of dollars spent on cocaine and endless tours filled with hedonistic insanity, here's a compendium of crazy stories about Steven Tyler.

 Just how nasty and weird is the man who sang that song from Armageddon that made you want to drink bleach?
-In 1975, Tyler, who was 27, convinced a 14-year-old girl’s parents to sign over guardianship of their daughter to him.
-So began the three-year relationship of Steven Tyler and Julia Holcomb.
-If a 27 year old dating a 14 year old doesn't seem that bad to you, there are several more gross Steven Tyler stories on this list that may shock you.
+In 1975, Tyler, who was 27, convinced a 16-year-old girl’s parents to sign over guardianship of their daughter to him.
+So began the relationship of Steven Tyler and Julia Holcomb.
+If a 27-year-old dating a 16-year-old doesn't seem that bad to you, there are several more gross Steven Tyler stories on this list that may shock you.

 Aerosmith has been around longer than 40 years, and is one of the best-selling American rock bands of all time, having shifted more than 150 million albums worldwide.
 Like any band that lasts that long, Aerosmith has had peaks and valleys, and sordid tales to tell.
 Read on for weird as hell Steven Tyler stories you probably don't even want to know.

-In 1975, 27-year-old Steven Tyler lived with 14-year-old groupie Julia Holcomb.
-To get around legal problems, Tyler convinced Holocomb's parents to sign over guardianship of their teenage daughter to him.
-He and Holcomb lived together for three years; their relationship fell apart after she got pregnant and had an abortion.
-At that point, 17-year-old Holocomb moved back in with her parents.
+In 1975, 27-year-old Steven Tyler lived with 16-year-old groupie Julia Holcomb.
+To get around legal problems, Tyler convinced Holocomb's mother to sign over guardianship of her teenage daughter to him.
+He and Holcomb lived together for a while; their relationship fell apart after she got pregnant and had an abortion.
+At that point, Holcomb moved back in with her parents.

-A year before Tyler's account hit book shelves worldwide, Holocomb told her version of the story.
+A year before Tyler's account hit book shelves worldwide, Holcomb told her version of the story.
 She and Tyler were heavy drug users, which they were worried would damage the baby.
-She was 16 when she became pregnant, he 29, and she asserts he coerced her into the abortion, despite her strident assertions she wanted to keep the baby.
+She was 16 when she became pregnant, and she asserted he coerced her into the abortion, despite her strident assertions she wanted to keep the baby.
 Of the procedure, she said: